agg-shambhavi/MLH-Projects/README.md

 # MLH Fellowship

-This is a page containing a desciption of the work I did as a part of the Explorer Batch of the MLH Fellowship(Fall 2020).
+This page contains the desciption about the work I did as a part of the Explorer Batch of the MLH Fellowship(Fall 2020).

 ## Development